peurKe/apocalyptic_translatorZ/README.md

 - v0.2.0
   - ⚠️ Now, a single executable installer for all games and all languages
+  - 🚀 Added detailed installation procedure with screenshots to the README.md file
   - 🚀 Added JSON translation database files in Japanese and Korean processed by DeepL and Google
   - 🚀 Added JSON translation database file in German processed by DeepL (request from @blankfx on Discord)
   - 🚀 Updated all JSON translation DB files